 From the above figure,

-Traditionally, this variance has been used to determine whether the project is under budget or over budget.
+This variance is traditionally used to determine whether a project is under budget or over budget.

-This is a result of the fact that actual costs of work accomplished should not be compared to planned costs of the work budget.
+This is the result of the fact that the actual cost of completed work should not be compared to the planned cost of the work budget.

 From the above figure, there is a possibility of two scenario’s